Kensal Green: Residents and businesses

 As of June 2014, the area had seen significant gentrification, attracting people from surrounding areas such as Notting Hill and Queen's Park.
 It was characterised by numerous independent stores, restaurants, pubs and cafes, and was earning a reputation as a "celebrity haunt-meets-Nappy Valley."

 In 2009, Chamberlayne Road in Kensal Rise was named the "hippest street in Europe" by Vogue magazine.
 Luxury goods maker Mulberry named its handbag Kensal and launched an advertising campaign with Cara Delevingne.
 The area is characterised by numerous independent stores, restaurants, pubs, and cafes.
-There are also various sports clubs, gyms and health studios such as Moberly Sports Centre and Gracelands Yard, as well as nearby Queens Park.
+There are also various sports clubs, gyms and health studios such as Moberly Sports Centre and Gracelands Yard, as well as nearby Queen's Park.
 The area also boasts Britain's first independent boutique cinema and social enterprise, The Lexi Cinema.
 It is staffed by local volunteers and its profits go to an eco-village in South Africa.

 It has been home to a number of residents including musicians Paloma Faith and Rita Ora, chef Thomasina Miers, film director, DJs and musicians Don Letts and Mark Rae, actress Thandiwe Newton, singer Lily Allen, model-turned-author Sophie Dahl, author Zadie Smith, David Cameron's ex-strategy guru Steve Hilton, the actor and writer Phoebe Waller-Bridge and Sienna Miller.

 It has traditionally been popular with those working in the media and creative industries but those buying properties increasingly include people working in the financial and technology industries, and others moving from nearby Notting Hill in search of more space.
 The area also attracts Americans thanks to The American School in London in neighbouring St John's Wood, as well as being popular with the French, partly due to a Lycée Français opening in Brent's former town hall.